Original Visual

 Simple depth diagram for a standard box with a one to two inch pellet layer and clear daily maintenance zones.

-Everything you need to know about choosing, transitioning to, and maintaining fine pine cat litter for the best results.
-This is the process page, not the science explainer or the category comparison.
+Everything you need to know about setting up, transitioning to, cleaning, and maintaining fine pine cat litter for the best results.
+This is the practical process page, not the science explainer or the category comparison.

 This page uses named contributors, first-party testing notes, and cited external references.
 The scope below shows what was checked before publication.